anshulsamar/anshulsamar.github.io/_projects/speech.md

 got to train end to end RNNs for speech recognition.
 This was part of my CURIS project in the Andrew Ng Deep Learning Lab.

-Speech recogniton is an important subfeld of machine learning with vast applicability to human computer interacton, telephone and audio transcripton, deaf assistance, and government intelligence – popular examples include Siri, Nuance, and Google Now.
+Speech recogniton is an important subfield of machine learning with vast applicability to human computer interacton, telephone and audio transcripton, etc – popular examples include Siri, Nuance, and Google Now.
 However, due to variance in speaking styles, transcribing human-human conversatons is challenging.
 Traditonal algorithms (Hidden Markov models, Gaussian